-Why do the native apps are still the most widely used apps??
+Why are native apps still the most widely used?

 Native apps offer better performance, security, interactivity, scalability, stability, accessibility to hardware features, etc. These apps function well because they are developed for a specific platform.
 Moreover, they have access to specific APIs and components mainly made for various screen sizes and system versions.
 Due to this, native apps are still the most widely used apps.